g-lalevee/Apigee-Simple-Azure-Pipeline/README.md

 4. Commit, Push.. et voila!

-Use the azure DeveOps UI to monitor your pipeline execution and read test reports:
+Use the Azure DeveOps UI to monitor your pipeline execution and read test reports:

 - Go to **Pipelines** menu, select the pipeline, and select the **Runs** section. <BR> Click on the running build you want to monitor.